Dow, DuPont eye big tax savings in rare merger of equals

-NEW YORK (This December 14, 2015 story was refiled to correct the DuPont CEO's surname to Breen from Breene in paragraph 3)

-The tax-free treatment of the spin-offs Dow Chemical Co (DOW.N) and DuPont (DD.N) plan to carry out after they merge their businesses is a prime driver of the deal, potentially saving tens of billions of dollars, industry experts said.
+NEW YORK The tax-free treatment of the spin-offs Dow Chemical Co and DuPont plan to carry out after they merge their businesses is a prime driver of the deal, potentially saving tens of billions of dollars, industry experts said.

-The $120 billion merger (£79.1 billion), announced last week, comes less than a month after drug maker Pfizer Inc (PFE.N) said it would use its $160 billion acquisition of Allergan Plc (AGN.N) as a way to cut its taxes.
+The $120 billion merger, announced last week, comes less than a month after drug maker Pfizer Inc said it would use its $160 billion acquisition of Allergan Plc as a way to cut its taxes.
 It underscores the growing use of mergers and acquisitions as a way to slash corporate America's tax bill.

 "The whole structure of this is very, very tax efficient and one of the reasons we are doing it this way, so very beneficial from that standpoint to the shareholders," DuPont CEO Ed Breen told analysts on Friday.
 "When I looked at every other strategic option to DuPont, there was nothing that came close to this."